-Light goes at the fantastic speed of 670 million miles per hour, about the distance to the moon in a second.
+Light goes at the fantastic speed of 670 million miles per hour, all the way to the moon in a second.
 Can we achieve this speed?
 What about a leap-frog method, like a rocket going at half the speed of light that shot a bullet forward at half the speed of light?
 Unfortunately, doing this changes time and space so the bullet only goes at four-fifths the speed of light!

 In theory, in a rocket going 5mph slower than the speed of light one could throw a ball at 5mph per hour to reach the speed of light but in practice one can’t produce the force needed to throw the ball.
-One might expect light in the rocket to move at almost twice the speed of light but Nature plays with space and time to keep every reference frame the same.
+If the rocket had headlights, one might expect light to leave it at almost twice the speed of light but again Nature plays with space and time to keep the speed of light the same.